heyitsyang/AC-Wall-Adapter-PCB-for-IoT/README.md

 # AC-Wall-Adapter-PCB
-An AC wall adapter PCB to power &amp; consolidate your IoT & DIY projects into a single housing without resorting to ugly USB phone chargers
+An AC wall adapter PCB to power &amp; consolidate your IoT & DIY project into a single housing without resorting to an ugly USB phone charger

 <br>